kowainik/relude/README.md

   + `show` is polymorphic over return type.
   + Functions `sum` and `product` are strict now, which makes them more efficient.
   + You can't call `elem` and `notElem` functions over `Set` and `HashSet`.
-    These functions are forbidden for these two types because of the performance reasons.
+    These functions are forbidden for these two types due to performance reasons.
   + `error` takes `Text`
   + `undefined` triggers a compiler warning, because you probably don't want to leave `undefined` in your code.
 Either use `throwIO`, `Except`, `error` or